-host name - DHCP requests of most DHCP clients include host names (i.e. all Windows operating systems), or the client can be set to send a host name (e.g. the Linux operating system).
+• host name - DHCP requests of most DHCP clients include host names (i.e. all Windows operating systems), or the client can be set to send a host name (e.g. the Linux operating system).

-Click Advanced to set DHCP parameters which will accompany the address when leased.
-If the IP address is already included to a scope, DHCP parameters belonging to the scope are used automatically.
+For assigning of IP address, DHCP parameters of the configuration will be automatically used int he given scope.
 In the Lease Reservation dialog window, additional parameters can be specified or/and new values can be entered for parameters yet existing.